 Any bank that “knowingly facilitates a significant financial transaction” for any of the listed officials could be cut off from the US financial system, the US said.

 Will they work in practice?

-The value of Iran's currency has plummeted by around 60% in the last year, and inflation is up 37% according to government figures.
+The value of Iran's currency has plummeted in the last year, and inflation is up over 40% according to government figures and market data.

-However, it seems the new sanctions imposed on Monday are more about symbolism than the outcome.
+Sanctions imposed in June, however, were likely more about symbolism than the outcome.
 For a start, it is far from clear whether Khamenei or any of the IRGC commanders listed in the executive order even have any US-linked assets.
 Iran’s regime has also been through several rounds of sanctions in recent decades so has limited economic ties with US partners.

 “It has been too dangerous for firms in the financial sector to do business with Iran for more than a year so the threat to cut these individuals off from the US financial system would seem to be more symbolic rather than anything that would have a measurable impact,” Birch said.